Small-span Hermitian matrices over quadratic integer rings: Computation of small-span matrices up to size

 \begin{lemma} Let $R \ne \Z[\omega]$ be a quadratic integer ring and let $A$ be a small-span Hermitian $R$-matrix with all eigenvalues in the interval $[-2,2.5)$.
-Then each row of $A$ has at most $3$ nonzero entries. \end{lemma} \begin{proof} Same as the proof of Lemma~\ref{lem:boundRowEntries}, where each quadratic integer ring $R$ is considered separately and the list of $R$-graphs only goes up to degree $5$. \end{proof}
+Suppose that $A$ is not equivalent to a $\Z$-matrix.
+Then each row of $A$ has at most $3$ nonzero entries. \end{lemma} \begin{proof} Same as the proof of Lemma~\ref{lem:boundRowEntries}, where each quadratic integer ring $R \ne \Z[i]$ is considered separately and the list of $R$-matrices only goes up to size $5 \times 5$.
+Growing from each $2 \times 2$ small-span $R$-matrix that contains an irrational entry ensures that the resulting matrices are not equivalent to $\Z$-matrices.

+For the Gaussian integers $\Z[i]$, after growing up to matrices of size $5 \times 5$, one can continue growing from the set of matrices that have a row with $4$ nonzero entries.
+This computation terminates on matrices of size $12 \times 12$ and one observes that all the resulting small-span $\Z[i]$-matrices are equivalent to $\Z$-matrices. \end{proof}